about

 Dr. Melike Şahinol

-Senior Researcher, melike.sahinol AT gmail.com
+Senior Researcher, sahinol AT oiist.org

 Co-founder and co-coordinator of the Turkish Scholarly Network for Science and Technology Studies (STS Türkiye).

-I specialized in qualitative research methods, particularly in the study of vulnerable populations, including children with disabilities.
+I specialize in qualitative research methods, particularly in the study of vulnerable populations, including children with disabilities.
 My doctoral research, funded by the DFG Research Training Group Bioethics at the University of Tübingen, involved in-depth ethnographic studies on brain-computer interfaces (BCIs) in stroke rehabilitation, framing these as socio-bio-technical phenomena.

 In addition to my research and teaching roles, I have received several fellowships, including one from Harvard University’s “Science, Technology and Society” program.
 I have also been awarded numerous research grants to support my projects and advance my work in the field.